 or hop over to my Pinterest Board Sunday Lunches and Roast Dinners: Vegetarian & Vegan:

 Thanks for stopping by, and have a very Happy Christmas and fun-filled 2016!

-And don’t forget that my new book Vegan in 15 is now available to pre-order on Amazon, (whoop!) – publication date is 5th January 2017.
+And don’t forget that my new book Vegan in 15 is out now… simple but ludicrously tasty vegan meals.
 Many thanks for your support!